-Inside: According to a mom of 5, these 40+ baby essentials will make your life SO much easier those first three months with your newborn.
+Inside: According to a mom of 5, these 40+ baby essentials for the first 3 months will make your life SO much easier those first few months with your newborn.
 Could you live without them if you had to?
 Sure.
 But trust me when I say: you really don’t want to.

 Every baby registry checklist is going to offer you a list of “baby essentials”.